-The department is committed to professional development and offers placement opportunities to both tertiary and secondary students.
+The department is committed to professional development and offers work experience opportunities to both tertiary and secondary students.

-Work placements enhance students’ education, allowing the development of skills and knowledge within a professional workplace.
+Work experience enhances students’ education, allowing the development of skills and knowledge within a professional workplace.

-Student work placements at the department provide an opportunity to learn about the day-to-day operations of a particular business area, observe practice and interaction between Victorian Government departments, statutory entities and the judicial system — and a chance to serve the community.
+Work experience at the department provides an opportunity to learn about the day-to-day operations of a particular business area, observe practice and interaction between Victorian Government departments, statutory entities and the judicial system — and a chance to serve the community.

-The department endeavours to provide meaningful work placements for students to assist them in their learning and development.
+The department endeavours to provide meaningful work experience for students to assist them in their learning and development.